amstevenson/react-training/README.md

 State is managed from inside of a component and can only be used on a class that extends from Component.

-React hooks can be used to manage state in functional components however.
+React hooks can be used to manage state for functional components.

-Using state with care is important, as it makes an app unpredictable if it is used everywhere.
+Using state with care is important; an app can be unpredictable if state is used everywhere.

 State is a javascript object.
 Can be declared using: